Xunnamius/black-flag/README.md

       });
     }
   } else {
-    // This will be used for generic help text and first-pass parsing
+    // This branch will be used for generic help text and first-pass parsing
     //
-    // This else block is the best you'd be able to do when using vanilla yargs.
+    // This else block is the best you'd be able to do when using vanilla
-    // But when using Black Flag, it's only the fallback :) yargs.options({
+    // yargs.
+But with Black Flag, it's only the fallback :) yargs.options({
       lang: { choices: ['node', 'python'] },
       version: { string: true }